St Martins Day Lanterns

 - Construction paper or poster board 55.8 cm X 71.1 cm – 22″ x 28 “

-- Cellophane wrap—available in arts & craft stores and party supply stores (OR) kite paper
+- Cellophane wrap—available in arts & craft stores and party supply stores OR kite paper here OR cellophane sheets here

 - dressmakers colored tracing paper (available at Walmart sewing department, stores with sewing supplies)